kidaa30/ohimanual/3_conduct_manual/ohi-manual.md

 <!---OM: this is an optional new figure; drafts are commented like so in these Tbx sections.
 Remove this comment if you want to make it public: ![A figure showing key steps in the process of creating and preparing your data layers.](https://docs.google.com/drawings/d/1faQjNMY3Z_R2X2U53hQ9ChqhxlyEa3xRe8jz5FnXsbU/pub?w=960&h=859)--->

-Data layers are *.csv* files and are located in the `[assessment]/subcountry2014/layers` folder.
+Data layers are *.csv* files and are located in the `[assessment]/subcountry.year/layers` folder (example: gye/subcountry2014/layers).
 Remember that all data layers provided in your repository are extracted from the global 2014 assessment.

 ![This figure shows the location of your data layers.
 Mac navigation is shown above and Windows is shown below.](https://docs.google.com/drawings/d/1ztC3Warw_qWkxJsbPFcdrKRqPBmG-EqYzxHCK6RUQ8I/pub?w=1150&h=818)